Kervin63/study-of-basic-gates/README.md

 **Result:**

-Thus to study and verify the truth table of logic gates in Quartus II using Verilog programming is successfully completed.
+Thus all the logic gates and their corresponding truth tables were successfully verified using Quartus II software.